kimfucious/torrent-fiesta/README.md

 This project assumes the use of [Transmission](https://transmissionbt.com/) as a Bittorrent client, but using something else should not be that hard to do.

+Same goes for SABnzbd[https://sabnzbd.org/], which this project uses as a Usenet newsreader.

 **!!!
-WARNING !!!:** Encapsulation of network traffic with a VPN is not implemented (yet), running this project will probably get you into trouble with your ISP and possibly other entities in most countries.
+WARNING !!!:** Encapsulation of network traffic with a VPN is not implemented (yet), running this project without a pushing your Bittorrent and UseNet traffic through a VPN will probably get you into trouble with your ISP and possibly other entities in most countries.

 ## Prerequisites